Meet Dr. Chaudhury

-I am a licensed clinical psychologist with specialized training in evidence-based treatments, including Cognitive-Behavioral Therapy (CBT) and Dialectical Behavior Therapy (DBT).
-I offer individual, couples, and family therapy to adults and children of all ages.
-I seek to help people manage the challenges they are facing and make real changes in their lives.
-In our work together, we will set goals, build a deeper understanding of maladaptive patterns, and learn more ways to manage the stress in your life.
-My specialty areas include anxiety, depression, life transitions, relationships, and parenting.
+Dr. Chaudhury is a licensed clinical psychologist with specialized training in evidence-based treatments, including Cognitive-Behavioral Therapy (CBT) and Dialectical Behavior Therapy (DBT).
+She offers individual, couples, and family therapy to adults and children of all ages.
+Dr. Chaudhury seeks to help people manage the challenges they are facing and make real changes in their lives.
+She will work with you to set goals, build a deeper understanding of maladaptive patterns, and learn more ways to manage the stress in your life.
+Her specialty areas include anxiety, depression, life transitions, relationships, and parenting.

-I completed my undergraduate studies at the University of Pennsylvania and received my Ph.D. in Clinical Psychology from Columbia University.
-I received my predoctoral clinical training at various psychiatric facilities in New York City, including NYU Child Study Center, Columbia University Medical Center, New York State Psychiatric Institute, and Woodhull Medical Center.
-Upon graduation, I completed a postdoctoral fellowship at NewYork-Presbyterian, Westchester Division, where I gained further expertise in providing Cognitive-Behavioral Therapy for anxiety in children and adults of all ages.
-I am bilingual and am able to conduct therapy in English and Bengali.
+Dr. Chaudhury completed her undergraduate studies at the University of Pennsylvania and received a Ph.D. in Clinical Psychology from Columbia University.
+She received her predoctoral clinical training at various psychiatric facilities in New York City, including NYU Child Study Center, Columbia University Medical Center, New York State Psychiatric Institute, and Woodhull Medical Center.
+Upon graduation, she completed a postdoctoral fellowship at NewYork-Presbyterian, Westchester Division, where she gained further expertise in providing Cognitive-Behavioral Therapy for anxiety in children and adults of all ages.
+Dr. Chaudhury is bilingual and is able to conduct therapy in English and Bengali.

 How Therapy Works

-Our work together will be a collaborative process during which I will work actively with you to help achieve your therapeutic goals.
+At Arise Wellness Psychology, our work together will be a collaborative process during which we will work actively with you to help achieve your therapeutic goals.

 Cognitive-Behavioral Therapy (CBT) is a collaborative, solutions-oriented psychological treatment that has been demonstrated to be highly effective for the treatment of anxiety and depression in all age groups.
 CBT highlights that our our beliefs, interpretations, and perceptions of life events shape our feelings and behaviors.

-In session, you and I will work actively together to identify and change problematic thoughts and behaviors in order to reduce anxiety and improve your mood.
-I often assign between-session homework assignments to help generalize skills acquired in session.
+In session, we will work actively together to identify and change problematic thoughts and behaviors in order to reduce anxiety and improve your mood.
+Our clinicians often assign between-session homework assignments to help generalize skills acquired in session.